Fearful-Avoidant Attachment: Signs, Causes & How To Deal With It

 Fearful-avoidant attachment is an attachment style (aka a way of relating to people in relationships) that's both anxious and avoidant.
 It's also known as disorganized attachment.
 A 2019 study published in the Journal of Sex & Marital Therapy describes fearful-avoidant attachment as "reluctant to engage in a close relationship and a dire need to be loved by others."
 You don't want to be intimate with anyone, and yet you desperately crave affection.

-A quick primer on all the attachment styles: People who grew up with a lot of attention and love as kids generally end up with a secure attachment style as adults, meaning they have generally healthy relationships where they feel secure, loved, and able to love back.
+A quick primer on all the attachment styles: People who grew up with trustworthy parents who engaged in consistent ways with them (including a lot of love and attention) generally end up with a secure attachment style, meaning they have generally healthy relationships where they feel secure, loved, and able to love back.
 Those whose parental relationships were unreliable or nonexistent tend to end up with an insecure attachment style, which can fall into two categories: anxious attachment or avoidant attachment.
 People with an anxious attachment style crave affection and often come off as "needy" in their relationships, whereas people with an avoidant attachment style tend to do the opposite and push others away out of a fear of intimacy.

 But fearful-avoidant attachment style involves a combination of both feeling anxious for affection and avoiding it at all costs.
 According to psychologists Nicolas Favez and Herve Tissot, the researchers behind the 2019 study, this attachment style is seldom talked about and not well-researched because it's much rarer than the other three attachment styles.
 But some research has found fearful-avoidant people to have "the most psychological and relational risks."